Corporate Real Estate Key Terms

 A neighborhood is an outlined space that is dedicated for a team, department or project within the workplace.

 This space contains the specific variety of spaces and equipment that team needs to do their work effectively.

 Occupancy Accuracy is achieved by using overhead counters with accurate and consistent flow-rate accuracy.
 Occupancy accuracy can be subject to cumulative errors due to slight inaccuracies inherent in all existing people counting technologies.
-Such inaccuracies are exacerbated by low maximum capacities combined with short average dwell times and high footfall, and high volume.

 Office White Noise is a tactic of sound masking to reduce noise levels and increase concentration.

-Passing Traffic refers to the amount of people walking past a space (including cafes or other general access space, neighborhoods/ zones or meeting spaces).
+The amount of people walking past a space (including cafes or other general access space, neighborhoods/ zones or meeting spaces).
 Data capture is useful to understand if and how spaces are being used.

-Peak Occupancy is the time and day that a workplace is busiest on average.
+The time and day that a workplace is busiest on average.

-People Counting is counting the number of people who enter into a space (at a building’s entrance, through common space or into a workstation or meeting room).
+The number of people who enter into a space (at a building’s entrance, through common space or into a workstation or meeting room).

 A place where people come together to work in person, whether on collaborative projects or individual ones.